UAE Etihad's pause highlights India investment risk

 Etihad is no stranger to complex acquisition deals.

-Its management negotiated stake purchases in four foreign airlines last year including Air Berlin (AB1.DE) and Virgin Australia (VAH.AX), Aer Lingus AERL.I and Air Seychelles.
+Its management negotiated stake purchases in four foreign airlines last year including Air Berlin and Virgin Australia, Aer Lingus and Air Seychelles.

 The acquisitions were part of the eight-year old carrier's aim to catch up with regional giants like Dubai's Emirates and Qatar Airways and convert its base in Abu Dhabi into the top regional hub.
 (Additional reporting by Anurag Kotoky in New Delhi and Matt Smith in Dubai; Editing by David Cowell)